peterlydiard/mini-synth/README.md

 If quantisation is used, should this be before or after envelope shaping and mixing?
 If before, this would give a more consistent effect.

+According to the normal MVC design pattern, database access should be via the model object.
+Here it is via the controller object, which is more convenient as the voice and sequence parameters live there.

 ## Notes

+Some tremolo settings create a sharp drop at the end of the envelope which produces a clicking sound.
+The settings will have to be adjusted if this sound is unwanted.

 When passing around notes in a sequence, it may be appropriate to group them by timeslot, so that only the information that is needed for audio production, or for display is being moved around.